ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 ### Rotating the Login Screen

-On Ubuntu 18.10 using the default GDM3 login screen, it should rotate automatically with tablet orientation as you would expect.
+On Ubuntu 18.10 or later using the default GDM3 login screen, it should rotate automatically with tablet orientation as you would expect.
 Otherwise, it should be possible to apply the manual rotation above to the login screen as well by editing its configuration.

 For example, in Ubuntu 15.04 using the default LightDM login screen, we achieve this by creating a file named `/etc/lightdm/lightdm.conf.d/80-display-setup.conf` with the following contents: